Jan. 6 panel votes to hold Steve Bannon in contempt

 The committee's chairman, Rep. Bennie Thompson, D-Miss., said Tuesday that Bannon "stands alone in his complete defiance of our subpoena" and the panel will not take no for an answer.

 "We won't be deterred.
 We won't be distracted.
-And we won't be delayed," Thompson added.
+And we won't be delayed," Thompson said.

 The Tuesday evening vote sends the contempt resolution to the full House, which is expected to vote on the measure Thursday.
 House approval would send the matter to the Justice Department, which would then decide whether to pursue criminal charges against Bannon.